-May 2019: Renault and BMW were the best-selling electric car brands in Germany with the Renault Zoe, BMW i3 and Smart Fortwo the top-selling electric car models.
+June 2019: Tesla, Renault and Volkswagen were the best-selling electric car brands in Germany with the Tesla Model 3, Renault Zoe, and BMW i3 the top-selling electric car models.

-January to May 2019: Despite weak sales in May, Tesla remained the leading electric car brand in Germany at the start of 2019.
-Tesla narrowly outsold Renault, which was again to the second best-selling electric car brand in Germany thus far in 2019 followed by BMW, Smart and Volkswagen.
-The Renault Zoe regained its lead as Germany’s favorite electric car followed by the Tesla Model 3, BMW i3 and the VW e-Golf.
+January to June 2019: Strong sales in June confirmed Tesla as the leading electric car brand in Germany during the first half of 2019.
+Tesla was followed by Renault, BMW, Volkswagen and Smart.
+The Renault Zoe was Germany’s favorite electric car during the first semester of 2019 followed by the Tesla Model 3, BMW i3 and the VW e-Golf.

 As before, electric car sales in Germany were mostly determined by the availability of cars.
-While most manufacturers have long waiting lists, the sudden availability of the Tesla Model 3 gave a huge boost to registrations in both February and March but Model 3 registrations fell sharply back in April and May.
+While most manufacturers have long waiting lists, the sudden availability of the Tesla Model 3 gave a huge boost to registrations in both February and March but Model 3 registrations fell sharply back in April and May to be followed by strong numbers in June.
 Most electric models have long waiting periods with the three months required to buy for example a BMW i3 amongst the shortest in the industry.

 Waiting times for other cars are nearer to a year, which certainly put private buyers off.
 Volkswagen started to take orders for the ID3 that will only be available in 2020 as replacement for the current eGolf.
 Porsche and Mercedes Benz also announced special electric vehicles with the planned production run of some models apparently already sold out prior to the cars hitting the market with no possibility to actually adapt production numbers to demand.

 Best-Selling Electric Car Brands in Germany in 2019 (June)